 - Horizons in group show 'In Transit' at The Old Parcels Office, Scarborough 17th February - 17th March 2017

 - Murmuration of Folk at Cecil Sharp House Retrospective 15 June - 2 October 2016

 - Murmuration of Folk (Solo Show) at Cecil Sharp House, London, UK – June – August 2015

 - The Other Art Fair – Victoria House, UK – April 2015

 Still Is Still Moving in group exhibition ‘Structures’ in Seydisfjordur, Iceland - August 2014

 Wood For The Trees - Taylor St Baristas Canary Wharf, London, UK - Feb 2014

 Attendant - An installation piece inspired by Samuel Beckett’s ‘Waiting For Godot’ to create an immersive atmosphere of being in limbo, depicting the physical weight, landscape and scale of waiting.
-Using process based methods, pieces include durational 2D drawings, video and sound.
+Using repetitive writing, pieces include durational 2D drawings, video and sound.

 Anemone at Sea - a series of mono prints using watercolour preserving memories of the present at the same time they are created.